Code of Conduct

 Anpario is an inclusive organisation where no-one receives less favourable treatment on the grounds of gender, nationality, marital status, colour, race, ethnic origin, creed, sexual orientation or disability.
 The promotion of equal opportunities for all employees is regarded as an important Group priority.

-Anpario supplies animal products to many countries and aims to provide products to enhance animal health and nutrition.
+Anpario supplies products for animal health to many countries and aims to provide products to enhance animal health and nutrition.
 Internal quality control ensures: the safety of its products; transparency and traceability; the operation of its manufacturing facilities to the highest standards; and the achievement of industry recognised quality standards.
 We have an established Group health and safety policy and we are committed to achieving a safe and secure working environment in all our own locations.

 Responsible procurement policies are in place to source raw materials to high specification and rigorous quality standards.
 The supplier shall comply with all applicable ethical labour, trade laws and regulations in the geographies where materials are sourced and produced.
 Anpario does not accept slavery and human trafficking within our supply chain and will endeavour to comply with the requirements of The Modern Slavery Act 2015.